j-yogitse/j-yogitse/README.md

 Software Developer • IT Instructor

 I enjoy designing and developing software that combines clean user experiences with intelligent systems.
-My work focuses on full-stack development and machine learning.
+My work focuses on full-stack development and I have a growing interest in machine learning.